kaazing/universal-client/javascript/KaazingAMQPClientLibrariesFacade.md

 - [Use the Kaazing WebSocket Gateway JavaScript AMQP Client Library][3]

 ## Organization of the library
 Library consists of amqpClientFunction that creates AmqpClient object.
-AmqpClient objects provides the following functionaliy:
+AmqpClient objects provides the following functionality:
-- **connect** function - connects client to Kaazing WebSocket AMQP gateway, creates publishing endpoint and subscribes to a subscription enpoint
+- **connect** function - connects client to Kaazing WebSocket AMQP gateway, creates publishing endpoint and subscribes to a subscription endpoint
 - **disconnect** function - disconnects client from Kaazing WebSocket AMQP gateway
 - **sendMessage** function - sends the message to a publishing endpoint

 ### **connect** function
 Connect function implements the following sequence: